Tusar78/prerequisite-for-reactjs/README.md

 > Example of `index` and `indexOf()`.

 N.B: index: JavaScript arrays are zero-indexed: the first element of an array is at index 0 , the second is at index 1 , and so on — and the last element is at the value of the array's length property minus 1 .
-JavaScript array-copy operations create shallow copies.
+JavaScript array-copy operations create shallow copies. <br />
 N.B: indexOf: The indexOf() method returns the first index at which a given element can be found in the array, or -1 if it is not present.

 ```javascript